kangarko/docs/docs/index.md

     ---

-    A modern punishment plugin with Velocity, BungeeCord and Discord support and a reporting system.
+    A complete punishment system for Paper, Velocity and Bungee with Discord support and a GUI/command system.

     [**Read the docs**](bans/index.md)